 Hostile Work Environment

-Federal and Tennessee law prohibit workplace harassment based on an employee’s protected characteristic.
-The following are protected characteristics for workers in Tennessee:
+Federal and Tennessee employment laws prohibit a hostile work environment based on an employee’s protected class or characteristic.
+The following are protected classes for workers in Tennessee:

 - Sex (including pregnancy, sexual orientation, and gender identity)

 - Age (40 and up)

 Crucially, to constitute a hostile work environment in the legal sense, the harassment must be based on one of the foregoing protected characteristics.
 Workplace misconduct by a boss or coworker that is rude, inappropriate, abrasive, or even bullying is generally legal unless it is based on the employee’s protected class.
 Bad management, personality conflicts, and favoritism are unfair but generally legal reasons to terminate an employee.Proving a Hostile Work Environment Claim

 The most important factors in proving a hostile work environment claim are showing that the harassment is based on your protected class and that the harassment is so severe or pervasive that it creates an abusive work environment by interfering with your job.

 - What is Pervasive?

 - Frequent and recurring harassment over a long period of time